JanmayP/util-dash/README.md

 # Utility Dashboard created in React (WIP)

 ## Purpose
 I wanted to create a single dashboard to easily access all necessary tools from one place rather than having multiple windows open on my desktop.
 Along the way, I am constantly improving on my React skills.
-It also has the added benefit of looking cool :)

 ## Technologies and Methods used
 + React js